bcgov/castor/R/Params/linkHBS_VRI_Calibtation.md

 ![](linkHBS_VRI_Calibtation_files/figure-html/autocorr-3.png)<!-- -->

-Now lets compare the model assuming independance and the spatial model.
+Now lets compare the model assuming independance with the spatial model.
 Here we see that the spatial model is less biased than the model that assumes independance.
 The mean of the spatial model is much closer to the observed total.
+Note that the prediction interval ranges ~ 1,000,000 m3 or roughly 20% of the mean.
+Also, the naive projection is not included in this interval.

 ```